 To find out the benefits of each cover and figure out which is best for you, visit our travel insurance page.

 You’re ready to board!
 Travelling to the United States can be a fantastic adventure, and it’s important to keep you and your family as safe as possible on your trip.
 Aviva travel insurance covers travel delays as well as any medical, legal and additional expenses while you’re abroad.
-Get a 20% discount simply by buying online1 – check out Aviva’s travel options to see which one is right for you.
+Check out Aviva’s travel options to see which one is right for you.